 Thank you for your interest in the Students for Economic Justice Fellowship.
 To apply to the 2019 SEJ Fellowship, scroll down.

-The Students for Economic Justice Summer Fellowship is an intensive six-week program that places committed student activists at labor unions or community organizations to gain hands-on organizing experience in a current campaign for economic justice.
+The Students for Economic Justice Summer Fellowship is an intensive full-time, $15-an-hour, six-week program that places committed student activists at labor unions or community organizations to gain hands-on organizing experience in a current campaign for economic justice.
 College students will gain organizing skills, as well as knowledge on various other related topics.
 The goal of this program is to train the next generation of young leaders and organizers who will effectively push forward social change and economic justice in San Diego County.

 Fellows are trained by key labor and community leaders throughout San Diego.
 They finish the program with a better understanding of the economic and political landscape of the region and connect with progressive leaders in San Diego.

 Monday, June 24, 2019 to Friday, August 2, 2019 (six weeks).

 College students at a two-year community college or at a four-year university, including graduating seniors, are eligible to apply.
 Ideal SEJ candidates:

 - are passionate and dedicated to social and economic justice, and committed to advancing change for workers, low-income communities and communities of color;